 \subsection{Multipartite state distribution}

 Due to their use in quantum information applications, various works have considered the distribution of multipartite states in quantum networks \cite{bugalho2023distributing,avis2023analysis,Vardoyan2021switch1,Cacciapuoti2024Stop,DeBone2020GHZStates,pirker2018modular,wallnofer2019multipartite,meignant2019distributing}.
 A key theme of many of these works is the use of a central node in the routing solution.
 A central node can be used to generate a $N$-qubit multipartite state locally, with a qubit of the state then teleported out to each of the $N$ users \cite{avis2023analysis,pirker2018modular,Fischer2021StarGraphState}.
-When distributing GHZ states, the approach can be simplified using \emph{entanglement fusion} \cite{DeBone2020GHZStates,patil2020GHZFuse}.
-In this case, each user must first generate a shared Bell state with the centre node, via entanglement swapping along a path of devices if the user is not adjacent to the centre node.
+When distributing GHZ states, the approach can be simplified using \textit{entanglement fusion} \cite{DeBone2020GHZStates,patil2020GHZFuse}.
+In this case, each user must first generate a shared Bell state with the centre node.
+If a user is not adjacent to the centre node, this can be achieved via entanglement swapping along a path of devices.
 Then, by performing entanglement fusion between the qubits of the Bell states stored in the central node, the Bell states can be fused into a GHZ state, shared between the users \cite{avis2023analysis}.
 In both cases, the routing solution requires a separate path between each user and the central node.
-We term such routing approaches \emph{star routing}, with an example given in Fig. \ref{fig:treestar}a).
+We term such routing approaches \textit{star routing}, with an example given in Fig.~\ref{fig:treestar}(a).
 Further, the generation of a GHZ state by entanglement fusion does not require that all fusion operations be performed within a single centre node.
-In Meignant \textit{et al.} it was shown how a GHZ state can be generated from a tree of Bell pairs that connect the users \cite{meignant2019distributing}, where fusion is performed at nodes storing the qubits of multiple Bell states.
+In Meignant \textit{et al.} it was shown how a GHZ state can be generated from a tree of Bell states that connect the users \cite{meignant2019distributing}, where fusion is performed at nodes storing the qubits of multiple Bell states.
 The tree that connects a set of users at minimum cost is the Steiner tree \cite{pcst}.
-Fig. \ref{fig:treestar}b) shows a routing example of this approach, which we term \emph{tree routing} \cite{bauml2020linear,oslovich2024efficient,sutcliffetqe}.
+Fig.~\ref{fig:treestar}(b) shows a routing example using the Steiner tree, which we term \textit{tree routing} \cite{bauml2020linear,oslovich2024efficientpublished,sutcliffetqe}.